 Metacognitive Sensitivity

 The metacognition task (see ‘materials’ above) will be analysed using the meta-d’ method (95,147).
-Meta-d’ is a measure of the correspondence between task accuracy (selecting the correct box – the ‘type 1’ task) and confidence on that task (type-2 task), in a way which is unaffected by one’s idiosyncratic used of the confidence scale (i.e. bias).
-Meta d’ is the Type I d’ that would exist if the first order discrimination was based on the same signal and noise first order evidence distributions as the confidence decisions.
-As this metric is in type-1 units, it can then be divided by a participants actual type-1 performance to estimate how far off from metacognitively ideal their performance was (i.e. meta-d’/d’).
-A score of 1 indicates one was ‘metacognitively ideal’, although meta-d’ can exceed d’ for several proposed reasons (148).
-149These models will be fit with a hierarchical Bayesian method using Fleming’s Hmeta-d (149) MATLAB (150) toolbox.
+Meta-d’ is a measure of the correspondence between task accuracy (selecting the correct box – the ‘type 1’ task) and confidence on that task (type-2 task), in a way which is unaffected by one’s idiosyncratic used of the confidence scale (i.e., bias).
+Meta d’ is the Type I d’ that would exist if the first order discrimination was based on the same signal and noise first order evidence distributions as the confidence decisions – this is called ‘metacognitive sensitivity’.
+As this metric is in type-1 units, it can be divided by a participant’s actual type-1 performance to estimate how far off from metacognitively ideal their performance was (i.e., meta-d’/d’; ‘metacognitive efficiency’).
+A score of 1 then indicates one was ‘metacognitively ideal’, although meta-d’ can exceed d’ for several proposed reasons (148).
+As we intend to keep d’ stable between participants by the staircasing of task difficulty, we will simply use meta-d’, metacognitive sensitivity, itself as our primary measure of metacognition.
+Models will be fit with a hierarchical Bayesian method using Fleming’s Hmeta-d (149) MATLAB (150) toolbox.

 Change Analysis